If you really want to hear about it, I go by B.C. Spines, because my initials are B.C., because my name’s Brittany Cole. Nice to meet you!

 I’ve been telling stories for a while now—-since before I could really write, and I’d draw these scribbles on a page and read it out loud.
 But I can write now, and apparently well enough to graduate from Kent State University in 2017 with a Bachelor of Art in English and a Minor in Writing.
 Not to brag (except why else would you be reading this but to hear me brag?) but I wrote a novel for my Honors College Thesis and completed a writing portfolio during my undergraduate.
 Also, I was Summa Cum Laude.

-Right now I’m a full-time manager at a breakfast-diner called Wild Goats (you may call me Her Goatness) where I have the privilege of working with an incredible team of people and visiting with our amazing guests who make up a beautiful community within the restaurant.
-I also dabble in office coordinating for a cyber security company, namely Envisage Group Inc., where I get paid mostly for being charming and likeable, and also for spicing up the office with my pithe.
+Right now I’m a full-time manager at a breakfast-diner called Wild Goats (you may call me Her Goatness) where I have the privilege of working with an incredible team of people.
+The community of guests who frequent our restaurant are so amazing and I love my job because of them.
+Aside from managing, I also dabble in office coordinating for a cyber security company, namely Envisage Group Inc., where I get paid mostly for being charming and likeable, and also for spicing up the office with my pithe.

 I like to write, read books and comics, draw, photograph, journal, drink tea, listen to music, hike, ride my bike, practice yoga, and meditate.
 I have a cat, who I like to make fun of even though I love her, and I have a very incredible significant other, who inspires me to be a better person every day, and who has helped me find the truest happiness I’ve ever known.
 And also I have a family, who you can blame for the way I turned out.
 (Love you guys!)

 Although, like I said, my job is an all right gig, I can also be persuaded to write, edit, or draw/design content, for money.
 You can email me all your generous business propositions or contact me with any fan mail at firstname.lastname@example.org.